CitizenCyber/Trading-Stock-VIX/README.md

 # Trading-Stock-VIX
-Displays volatility of a stock
+Displays realized Historical Volatility (HV) of a stock/index